Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: System Design

+Face images, whose pixels are each made of three values (one per RGB channel), are matrices $x$ in the input space defined by $X = \{x \in [-1,1]^{H \times W \times C}\}$, where $C=3$ is the number of channels and $H$ and $W$ are the height and width of the image, respectively.
+An encoder is a neural network $f: X \to E$ that maps an input image $x$ onto a vector $e \in E$ called an embedding. $E$ is a subspace of $\mathbb{R}^D$ which varies depending on the encoder used.
+The encoder is trained so that the Euclidean distance between two embeddings is a measure of the similarity (or dissimilarity) of the related faces.

-An embedding represents the characteristics of a face, but it is unknown what features correspond to which characteristics.
-What we can measure is the distance between embeddings that corresponds to the similarity (or dissimilarity) of the related faces.
-We then make the following hypothesis: cloaking for a face can be achieved by applying a noise mask such that the embedding of the resulting noisy face is distant to that of the unaltered face.
+We then make the following hypothesis: cloaked image can be generated by adding a noise mask $\epsilon$ such that its resulting embedding is distant to its original one.
+In determining how far away is enough for a face image to be anonymized we use a checker $\phi$:

+Where $a$ is the image to anonymize, and $p$ and $n$ are the positive and negative examples respectively.
+When $a$'s embedding is closer to $n$'s than to $p$'s, the image is said to be anonymized.

-The crucial point is how to find a noise mask $\epsilon$ that can effectively shift the embedding of a face away from its original counterpart and be visually non-intrusive.
+The core difficulty is how to find a noise mask $\epsilon$ that can effectively shift the embedding of a face away from its original counterpart and also be visually non-intrusive.
 It is necessary to keep the noise mask as small as possible: placing a black oval on top of a face can surely cloak it, but the resulting face would also be unrecognizable by any human being.
 Previous works \cite{Fawkes} solve this with a minimization problem, in which a dissimilarity metric, the DSSIM score \cite{DSSIM}, is used to measure how dissimilar two images are.
-Creating a noise mask $\epsilon$, or cloak then becomes a minimization problem of finding a value of $\epsilon$ that can make a face be mistakenly classified and keep the DSSIM to a minimum.
+Creating a noise mask $\epsilon$ is defined as the minimization problem of finding a value of $\epsilon$ that causes a face to be mistakenly classified and keeps the DSSIM to a minimum.

-We take a different approach, using thoroughly verified adversarial machine learning methods, namely the \textit{Iterative Fast Gradient Sign} \cite{AdversarialMLPhysicalWorld} (I-FGSM, in Eq. \ref{eq:ifgsm}) and the \textit{Iterative Least Likely Class} methods (in Eq. \ref{eq:leastlikelyclass}), to generate the noise masks, or cloaks, to apply on faces.